top of page

 Birdwatching in the Algarve

-Encompassing 5,000 square kilometers, the Algarve hosts more than 300 bird species which flourish in the different landscapes which are found in the region.
+Encompassing 5,000 square kilometers, the Algarve is home to more than 300 bird species, which thrive in the diverse landscapes found throughout the region.
 The area has few parallels for the combination of coast and hills, marsh and mountain, all on a day out.
 You don’t even have to be a bird lover to enjoy the Algarve’s range of habitats that make the region a bird-watching paradise.

 Here are some of the best places for birdwatching in the Algarve to experience its remarkable birdlife:

-Ria Formosa Portugal’s one of the largest natural parks, Ria Formosa covers over 170 km² and is considered as a system of lagoons, marshes, salt pans and sandbanks.
+Ria Formosa, Portugal’s one of the largest natural parks, covers over 170 km² and is considered a system of lagoons, marshes, salt pans, and sandbanks.
 It is regarded as a top birdwatching destination, especially for migratory birds.
 The park is a key resting place for many of the species which cross the East Atlantic Flyway.

 Here, you can see flamingos, spoonbills, and other waders including sandpipers and stilts.
 Some of the resident species include the purple swamphen and little bittern, although the diversity of birds in the autumn and spring migrations is even greater.
 With guided tours leaving from Faro, Olhão and Tavira, it’s a fantastic location for beginners and experienced birdwatchers.